whatevery1says/resources/we1s_prospectus_short.md

 [<sup>3</sup>](#_ftn3) [Jupyter notebooks](http://jupyter.org/) (previously known as “iPython notebooks”) are documents stored in the JSON format that can not only narrate data processing steps but run actual code in step-by-step modules.

 <a name="ftn4"></a>
-[<sup>4</sup>](#_ftn4) For effective introductions to topic modeling written for scholars in the humanities and social sciences, respectively, see Underwood, and Mohr & Bogdanov.
-For an introduction intended for a general scientific audience by one of its inventors see Blei.
+[<sup>4</sup>](#_ftn4) For effective introductions to topic modeling written for scholars in the humanities and social sciences, respectively, see Underwood, Ted.
+“Topic Modeling Made Just Simple Enough.” _The Stone and the Shell_ (blog), April 7, 2012.
+Accessed February 15, 2017, [http://tedunderwood.com/2012/04/07/topic-modeling-made-just-simple-enough/](http://tedunderwood.com/2012/04/07/topic-modeling-made-just-simple-enough/), and Mohr, John, and Petko Bogdanov.
+“Introduction–Topic Models: What They Are and Why They Matter.” _Poetics_ 41.6 (2013): 545-769.
+Accessed April 18, 2017,  [http://www.sciencedirect.com/science/article/pii/S0304422X13000685](http://www.sciencedirect.com/science/article/pii/S0304422X13000685).
+For an introduction intended for a general scientific audience by one of its inventors see Blei, David M. “Probabilistic Topic Models.” _Communications of the ACM_ 55.4 (April 2012): 77-84. [doi: 10.1145/2133806.2133826](http://dl.acm.org/citation.cfm?id=2133826).

 <a name="ftn5"></a>
-[<sup>5</sup>](#_ftn5) See WE1S’s comparative study of [“Topic Modeling Systems and Interfaces.”](http://4humwhatevery1says.pbworks.com/w/page/104256241/Research%20on%20Topic%20Modeling) WE1S adapted Goldstone’s dfr-browser, which is open source under the MIT license, with his assistance.
+[<sup>5</sup>](#_ftn5) See WE1S’s comparative study of [“Topic Modeling Systems and Interfaces”](http://4humwhatevery1says.pbworks.com/w/page/104256241/Research%20on%20Topic%20Modeling).
+WE1S adapted Goldstone’s dfr-browser ([http://agoldst.github.io/dfr-browser/](http://agoldst.github.io/dfr-browser/)), which is open source under the MIT license, with his assistance.

 <a name="ftn6"></a>
 [<sup>6</sup>](#_ftn6) Documentation of the WE1S manifest schema version 1.0 is available at [https://github.com/whatevery1says/manifest/blob/master/we1s-manifest-schema-1.1.md](https://github.com/whatevery1says/manifest/blob/master/we1s-manifest-schema-1.1.md).

 <a name="ftn7"></a>
-[<sup>7</sup>](#_ftn7) For example, a recent paper by Yolanda Gil and Daniel Garijo titled “Towards Automating Data Narratives” provides proof-of-concept for the automatic creation of prose “narratives” of data workflows from the steps recorded in the Wings workflow system.
+[<sup>7</sup>](#_ftn7) For example, a recent paper by Yolanda Gil and Daniel Garijo provides proof-of-concept for the automatic creation of prose “narratives” of data workflows from the steps recorded in the [Wings](http://www.wings-workflows.org/) workflow system.
+See Gil, Yolanda, and Daniel Garijo.
+“Towards Automating Data Narratives.” _Proceedings of the Twenty-Second ACM International Conference on Intelligent User Interfaces, Limassol, Cyprus, February 2017_.
+ACM, 2017. [doi: 10.1145/3025171.3025193](http://dx.doi.org/10.1145/3025171.3025193).